CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 hard maxlogins 10
 ```

 Add the following lines to the `/etc/profile.d/autologout.sh` script to set the inactivity timeout to five minutes (600 seconds).
-Create the file if it does not exist already:
+Create the file if it does not exist:

 ```
 cumulus@switch:~$ sudo nano /etc/profile.d/autologout.sh